For some ideas, take a look at 17 types of products couples often forget to add to their wedding registry!

 “Men in Red” art print in matte brass frame, $237 by Kate Baird for Minted; minted.com

-Matte black wall frames, $35-50 by Crate and Barrel; crateandbarrel.com
+Black wall frames, $35-50 by Crate and Barrel; crateandbarrel.com

 "Jardin d'Eden" votive lamp with crystal shade, $455 by Christofle; gearys.com

 Whether you go all out and put a large area rug on your wish list or a smaller kitchen runner, rugs are a wonderful item to add to your registry.
 They're typically expensive, so they can also make a great group gift for your friends from work or yoga classmates.
+It's okay to have other textiles on your wish list too – think a new shower curtain, hand towels, tablecloths for future dinner parties, other sorts of cloths, bath mat options, or even a mattress pad for your bedroom or a nice linen table runner for your dining room.
+Think outside the box when it comes to your wedding registries!

 “Jute Bauble” rug in Platinum, $119-899 by West Elm; westelm.com

 Towels are always necessary whether they're for you, guests, the kitchen, or even your pets.
 Before you finish your wedding registry, add some plush towels to your wish list – and consider picking a style with the initial of your soon-to-be shared last name.
+While bath towels aren't a "super fun" wedding gift, they're always appreciated and will be a cozy addition to a couple's newlywed home.

 “Auberge” monogrammed letter towels, $13-50/each by Matouk; bloomingdales.com

 Like the rugs that you'll need to maintain, vacuums are items that people typically don't like to buy for themselves.
 This product is expensive and will get a lot of use in your home, so it's important to choose a style with great reviews.
+It also offers a great opportunity for a group gift!

 Complete C3 Cat & Dog Vacuum, $949 by Miele; bloomingdales.com